MobileTeleSystems/syncmaster/README.rst

 Non-goals
 ---------

-* this is not a backup system
+* This is not a backup system
+* Only batch. no streaming
+* This is not a CDC solution

 .. documentation